SFBdragon/chpc-scc/tutorial2/README.md

    Congratulations on successfully running your first Ansible playbook.

-# WirGuard VPN Cluster Access
+# WireGuard VPN Cluster Access

 WireGuard is a modern, high-performance, and easy-to-use VPN (Virtual Private Network) protocol that aims to provide a simple yet secure way to create encrypted network connections.
 WireGuard uses a combination of public and private keys for each peer.